 The Energize Eastside project will build a new substation and upgrade the existing transmission lines from Redmond to Renton.
 On this page you’ll find resources for property owners who live near the project.

 Where we are today

-- We're meeting with property owners along the existing corridor to discuss the project and landscaping and tree replacement plans.
+- We continue to meet with property owners along the existing corridor to discuss the project and landscaping and tree replacement plans.

 - We’ll keep property owners and the community up to date on project progress.

 We’ve been working with property owners and the public since 2014